G-graphs and special representations for binary dihedral groups in GL(2,C): Introduction

 \section{Introduction}

-The $G$-graphs were introduced by Nakamura \cite{Nak01} to construct a crepant resolution of the quotient $\C^3/G$ for abelian subgroups $G\subset\SL(3,\C)$.
-This resolution was the moduli space $G$-Hilb of $G$-clusters introduced by Ito and Nakamura \cite{IN96}, which among other properties, has been proved to be the minimal resolution of $\C^2/G$ for small finite subgroups $G\subset\GL(2,\C)$ in \cite{Ish02} and a ``distinguished'' crepant resolution for subgroups $G\subset\SL(3,\C)$ in \cite{BKR01}. \\
+Motivated by the McKay correspondence \cite{McK80} (read \cite{Rei02} for a survey) $G$-graphs were introduced by Nakamura \cite{Nak01} to construct a crepant resolution of the quotient $\C^3/G$ for abelian subgroups $G\subset\SL(3,\C)$.
+This resolution is the moduli space $G$-Hilb of $G$-clusters introduced by Ito and Nakamura \cite{IN96}.
+Among other properties, it has been proved to be the minimal resolution of $\C^2/G$ for small finite subgroups $G\subset\GL(2,\C)$ in \cite{Ish02}, and a crepant resolution for subgroups $G\subset\SL(3,\C)$ in \cite{BKR01}.

-Since then, $G$-graphs have been proved to be a useful tool to describe $G$-Hilb mainly in toric cases (for instance \cite{Kidoh}, \cite{Ito02} for $G\subset\GL(2,\C)$ and \cite{CR02} for $G\subset\GL(3,\C)$).
+Since then, $G$-graphs have been a useful tool in studying $G$-Hilb when $G$ is abelian (for instance \cite{Kidoh}, \cite{Ito02} for $G\subset\GL(2,\C)$ and \cite{CR02} for $G\subset\GL(3,\C)$).
 The first attempt to extend the notion of $G$-graph to calculate $G$-Hilb for non-abelian subgroups was made by Leng in \cite{Leng} for binary dihedral subgroups $G\subset\SL(2,\C)$ and some binary trihedral subgroups $G\subset\SL(3,\C)$ (see also \cite{Seb05}).
-In this paper we calculate every possible $G$-graph for small binary dihedral subgroups $G\subset\GL(2,\C)$. \\
+In this paper we calculate every possible $G$-graph for small binary dihedral subgroups $G\subset\GL(2,\C)$.

-The key fact in the construction of these $G$-graphs is to consider the action of a dihedral group $G$ on $\C^2$ as the cyclic action by its maximal abelian subgroup $A=\Span{\frac{1}{2n}(1,a)}$ of index two, followed by a dihedral involution.
-This interpretation allows us to construct $G$-graphs from the union of two symmetric cyclic $A$-graphs, that we call $qG$-{\em graphs}, from whom we construct the corresponding $G$-graphs in a unique way according to the representation theory of $G$.
-In Theorem \ref{ClaGGraph} we classify the $G$-graphs into types $A$, $B$, $C$ and $D$. \\
+The key idea in the construction of these $G$-graphs is to consider the action of a dihedral group $G$ on $\C^2$ as the cyclic action by its maximal normal abelian subgroup $H$ of index two, followed by a dihedral involution.
+This interpretation allows us to construct $G$-graphs from the union of two $H$-graphs identified by the action of $G/H$, that we call $qG$-{\em graphs}.
+From a $qG$-graph, we use the representation theory of $G$ to construct a $G$-graph in a unique way.
+In Propositions \ref{TypeA}, \ref{TypeB1} and \ref{TypeB2} we classify the $G$-graphs arising from $qG$-graphs into types $A$ and $B$.
+In propositions \ref{TypeD} and \ref{TypeC} we classify the $G$-graphs which do not come from $qG$-graphs into types $C$ and $D$.